decipher2k/Clientside-Predictor-for-Godot/README.txt

 #==== ClientsidePrediction.gd====
 (Attached to the main node of the clientside prediction, most likely labled ClientsidePrediction)
-#	Note: 	This script should be attached to the _characterNode.
+#	Note: 	This script should be attached to the _collectionNode.
 #
 #			The dummy node has got to have the script ClientsidePredictionDummy.gd attached,
 #			and it has to be a child node of the _collectionNode.